sukitsubaki/musicbrainz-to-discogs/README.md

 - **Runtime**: ~1 second per album due to API rate limiting (1.000 albums ≈ 17 minutes).
 - **Duplicates**: Already-added releases are skipped gracefully.
 - **macOS users**: `._` AppleDouble metadata files are automatically ignored.

+## Limitations

+- releases are always added to the "Uncategorized" folder; moving them into custom Discogs folders has to be done manually
+- the script does not distinguish between physical (CD, vinyl) and digital releases yet; it simply matches whatever MusicBrainz links to Discogs
+- if a release exists on Discogs but has no link in MusicBrainz, it won't be found automatically and has to be added manually

 ## Acknowledgements
 This script was inspired by my friend [svetixoxo](https://github.com/svetixoxo), who wanted to sync her own MusicBrainz-tagged library to Discogs and sparked the idea to build a little tool for it.